Aonodensetsu/xmas_tree_visualizer/README.md

 - download and run [visualizer.py](https://raw.githubusercontent.com/Aonodensetsu/xmax-tree-visualizer/main/visualiser.py)

 You can extend its functionality by placing additional files in the same folder:
-- get *GIFT* coordinates for a tree ([official 2021](https://www.dropbox.com/s/lmccfutftplhh3b/coords_2021.csv)), rename to coordinates.csv
+- coordinates.csv - *GIFT* coordinates for a tree ([official 2021](https://www.dropbox.com/s/lmccfutftplhh3b/coords_2021.csv)), will allow you to preview that tree, run CSV effects and compile PY into CSV
-- load the [default](https://raw.githubusercontent.com/Aonodensetsu/xmas-tree-visualizer/main/effect_default.py) effect as a showcase, rename to tree_effect.py
-- create your own effect from the [template](https://raw.githubusercontent.com/Aonodensetsu/xmas-tree-visualizer/main/effect_template.py), rename to tree_effect.py

-Some additional features become available when supplied with *GIFT* coordinates:
+- tree_effect.py - a PY effect to display on the tree, you can use the [showcase](https://raw.githubusercontent.com/Aonodensetsu/xmas-tree-visualizer/main/effect_default.py) one, or create your own from a [template](https://raw.githubusercontent.com/Aonodensetsu/xmas-tree-visualizer/main/effect_template.py)
-- preview a CSV effect, rename to tree_effect.csv
+- tree_effect.csv - a CSV effect to display on the tree, requires coordinates
-- compile PY effects into CSV with ease

 CSV effects are created for a specific tree, so you need *GIFT* coordinates for that tree to use them.
 If coordinates are not found by the program, you can still preview python effects on a default "tree" - a cone (currently).
 If a PY effect is supploed as well as coordinates, it will be compiled into CSV and then previewed.
 The generated effects are compliant with [GSD6338/XmasTree](https://github.com/GSD6338/XmasTree).
 All files available for downloads have comments within them so you can check that they are not malicious.